 (x,y,z,t)`

-cubes for LiDAR, weather, and CFD modeling—active research in environmental modeling.
+cubes for LiDAR, weather, and CFD modeling—active research in environmental modeling. - Apache Sedona lets you run PostGIS-style SQL across terabytes in Spark or Flink.

 Over the last decade the geo-data firehose has forced us to treat where as a first-class analytic dimension—no different from when or who.
 The post walked through two indexing “dialects” that let you do exactly that: